Dear International Student admitted to Franklin & Marshall,

 The “Q&A” below is for students who will study here on temporary visas (primarily F-1).
 If you are a citizen or permanent resident of the United States, we do not consider you an International Student for the purposes of this memo.

 Please read this Q&A very carefully; planning to study in the U.S. is complex and you must give every detail your utmost attention now in order to avoid problems later.

 What is Beginnings?

-The College invites new students to come to "Beginnings," an optional one-day workshop held three times in late May and/or early June, to complete registration formalities.
+The College invites new students to come to "Beginnings," an optional one-day workshop held in May, to complete registration formalities.
 It is our practice not to send invitations to students with mailing addresses abroad, because we assume they cannot attend.
 But if you can be in Lancaster at that time, please let us know and we will be happy to welcome you.
 Additionally, new for 2014, we have created "virtual Beginnings!"
 "Virtual Beginnings" will be available starting Friday, May 16.
 It will contain an online version of almost all things that occur at the on-campus Beginnings.
 Students who are unable to attend on-campus Beginnings for any reason will enjoy this alternative.

 By what date do I need to be on the F&M campus?

-We will hold a special orientation for new international students from the afternoon of Wednesday, August 22nd (starting at 3 p.m.), through the morning of Friday, August 24th (ending at noon), in which you are expected to participate fully.
-A different orientation for all first year students begins that Friday afternoon.
-You should arrive in Lancaster no later than 3 PM on August 22nd.
+We will hold a special orientation for new international students from Tuesday, August 26, through Thursday, August 28, in which you are expected to participate fully.
+A different orientation for all first year students begins that Thursday evening.
+You should arrive in Lancaster no later than 4 PM on August 26th.
 We advise you to spend the previous night in the U.S. (with friends, relatives etc.) so that you might have some margin for late planes and arrive here as well rested as you can.